stevefarra/ec-stingy/spice/README.md

 ![ECG Bode plot final](../docs/visuals/spice_bode_mod.png)

 ## Idea Graveyard
 **Build an analog front-end from scratch**: The idea of building the required circuitry using discrete ICs was considered, but the bill of materials just for core functionality -- an in-amp, op-amps, and switches -- quickly exceeded the current price for an AD8232, not to mention the jump in complexity.
-Barring future supply chain issues, this approach was quickly deemed unnecessary.
+A high-performance instrumentation amplifier with a high CMRR (common-mode rejection ratio) and low VOS (input offset voltage) already cranks up the priceBarring future supply chain issues, this approach was quickly deemed unnecessary.